Date: 8 November 2014. Sewing Kit Saves Time.

 sharing information on that process in a series of articles.

-If you'd like to see where my 18hp Kubota came from visit
+If you would like to see where my 18hp Kubota came from visit

 Yanmar Tractor Parts.
-They ship everywhere, so you don't
+They ship everywhere, so you do not

 have to be a local -- in case you wondered.